Frequently Asked Questions for the Community Air Screen Program

 Collecting the sample takes about one hour.
 It includes:

-- Placing the sampling canister in an appropriate location,
+- Placing the sampling equipment in an appropriate location,

 - Turning on a small valve,

-- Staying with the sampling canister for about one hour to record information about local sources and wind conditions on the day of sampling,
+- Staying with the sampling equipment for about one hour to record information about local sources and wind conditions on the day of sampling,

 - Closing the valve one hour later, and

-- Notifying DEC that the canister with the collected sample is ready to send to the DEC laboratory in Albany.
+- Notifying DEC that the equipment with the collected air sample is ready to send to the DEC laboratory in Albany.

 Can samples be taken inside a house or garage?